jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Ruling philosophies are very powerful.
 They can make strong believers of people who sometimes have a hard time applying their philosophy to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
 So for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
-That our genes are set in stone, and it's the fittest who survive.
+That our genes are set in stone and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism; which their communist ideology said was unnatural.
-The result was Soviet agriculture didn't get better seeds, genetic research didn't exist, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.
+The result was genetic research didn't exist, Soviet agriculture didn't get better seeds, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

-The further we go into the Internet Age, the more out of date Progressive and Conservative ideologies get.
+The further we go into the Internet Age, the more out-of-date Progressive and Conservative ideologies get.
 And these ideologues don't know—or care—about the "life cycles of civilization", so they fight to keep their ideologies alive past their life expectancy.

-As notes above, this kind of fight got so serious it set Europe aflame in the Thirty Years Way.
-Now we have rallies around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
-These misguided people will keep raising tensions, until we click a new philosophy.
+These fights get very serious, like it set Europe aflame in the Thirty Years Way.
+Now we have extreme Progressives and Conservatives rallying around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
+These misguided people will keep raising tensions, until we click a new philosophy for our new age.
 Watch out.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/agilefemininealpineroadguidetigerbeetle">via Gfycat</a></p>